Study: WeChat content outside China used for censorship

 Citizen Lab says its findings are based on technical experiments.
 It says it did not detect censorship in communications among accounts registered outside China.
-But it says it did identify surveillance of content being sent exclusively between such accounts.
+But it says it did identify surveillance of content — files, and images — being sent exclusively between such accounts.
 Tencent does not clearly state in its terms of service that it is surveilling accounts registered outside of China, Citizen Lab says.
+In its statement Friday, Tencent said "our policies and procedures comply with all laws and regulations in each country in which we operate" and said "privacy and data security are core values" for the company.

 Within China, WeChat is censored and expected to adhere to content restrictions set by authorities.